-In this article, we will show you how to allow your users to subscribe to comments in WordPress.
+In this article, we will show you how to allow users to subscribe to comments on your WordPress website.

 Why Let Users Subscribe to Comments?

-By allowing users to subscribe to comments, they’ll get email alerts whenever there’s a new comment on your blog post.
-This helps bring them back to your website and increase engagement.
+By allowing users to subscribe to comments, they will get email alerts whenever someone comments on the post.
+This will remind them about their comment and bring them back to your website.

-Comment subscription is also useful when people want to subscribe to comment threads that generate a lot of discussions or heated debates.
+Comment subscription also allows people to follow comment threads that generate a lot of discussions or heated debates.

-That said, let’s look at how to allow users to subscribe to comments in a WordPress website.
+That said, let’s look at how to allow users to subscribe to comments on a WordPress website.

 Allow Users to Subscribe to Comments in WordPress

-The easiest way to set up a subscription to comments is by using the Subscribe to Comments Reloaded plugin.
+The easiest way to offer comment subscription is by using Subscribe to Comments Reloaded.

-It’s a free WordPress plugin that allows your users to sign up for email notification of the comment thread.
-It gives you full control over managing your subscribers and disabling comment subscriptions for specific articles.
+This free WordPress plugin allows users to sign up for email notifications for a particular comment thread.
+You can also manage your subscribers and disable comment subscriptions for specific articles.

-Upon activation, you need to visit StCR » Comment Form from your WordPress admin panel to configure the plugin settings.
+Upon activation, go to StCR » Comment Form from your WordPress admin sidebar.

-You’ll now see a list of options.
-Make sure that the ‘Enable default checkbox’ option says ‘Yes’.
+You will now see a list of options.
+To start, make sure the ‘Enable default checkbox’ option is set to ‘Yes’.

 With this option enabled, visitors will see a text box that allows them to subscribe to comments on your WordPress blog post.

-When you’re done, save your settings and then visit your website to see the comment subscription checkbox below the comment form.
+Now if you visit your website, you will see the comment subscription checkbox below the comment form.

 Additional Comment Subscription Options

-The Subscribe to Comments Reloaded plugin offers more settings that you can use to customize your comment subscriptions.
+The Subscribe to Comments Reloaded plugin has more settings that you can use to fine-tune your site’s comment subscriptions.

-If you scroll down, the plugin also offers a few security options for your subscription form.
-You can set up a challenge question on the subscription form and also enable reCAPTCHA.
+If you scroll down, the plugin also offers a few security options that can help combat comment spam.

 Managing Comment Subscriptions

-Subscribe to Comments Reloaded plugin comes with tools for you and your users to manage subscriptions.
-As the site administrator, you can visit StCR » Manage subscriptions to manage your subscribers.
+Subscribe to Comments Reloaded comes with tools that can help you and your users manage comment subscriptions.

-Simply replace example.com with your own domain name.
-This is the URL your users will receive in an email when they subscribe to a comment thread.
-From this page, they can manage their subscriptions and cancel them at any time.
+They simply need to replace ‘example.com’ with your domain name.
+This URL is also included in all the subscription email alerts, so users can easily manage their subscriptions and cancel them at any time.

 We hope this article helped you allow your users to subscribe to comments in WordPress.
 You may also want to check out our guide on how to allow user registration on your WordPress site and our expert picks for the best email marketing services for small businesses.